Immunization and Health Statement Policy

 - A maximum of 12 credit hours earned through internships and/or independent studies, including Richter study, may be applied toward the 120 credit hour requirement for graduation.

-- A maximum of eight credit hours may be earned in activity courses from the Department of Kinesiology .
+- A maximum of eight credit hours may be earned in physical education activity courses.

 - A cumulative grade-point average of 2.000 or higher is required.